Please note that by continuing to use this site you consent to the terms of our

 One-click remediation options provided on dashboard

-Network scan feature lets you easily discover unmanaged devices
+Network scan feature lets you easily discover unmanaged devices and install security software

 The default Dashboard page provides an overview of the current security status.
-You can see alerts to resolve, threat detection statistics, number of devices in safe/vulnerable/dangerous states, and subscription information.
+You can see alerts to resolve, threats detected, number of devices in safe/vulnerable/dangerous states, patch status, and subscription information.
 Mousing over any of the graphics displays a coloured summary information box for that item.
 The Alerts to resolve panel makes it particularly convenient to see and resolve any outstanding risks.
 There is a list of alert types, such as Threats unresolved and Antivirus program is outdated.
 For each alert type, there is a corresponding suggested action, e.g. Restart + boot time scan or Update – the default can be changed from a drop-down list.
 Having selected the desired action, you just need to click on its text to execute it.
 Thus it is extremely easy to see and resolve any security issues on your network.

 Devices\Managed devices page